jhlagado/working-with-custom-elements/manuscript/chapter-04.md

       }
     }

 When you hand this function an element and an array of property names to observe, it iterates through the array creates getters and setters for each property.
 These properties become in effect “virtual” properties because the public name of the property differs from where it is actually stored.
-For example, a property with the name value is actually stored in a property called _value but its getters and setters hide this fact.
+For example, a property with the name `value` is actually stored in a property called `_value` but its getters and setters hide this fact.

 When an observed property is assigned to, its setter function is called.
-If the new value is different from its old value (as determined by a shallow comparison) then a method named propertyChangedCallback() is called to inform the component that an observed property has in fact changed.
+If the new value is different from its old value (as determined by a shallow comparison) then a method named `propertyChangedCallback` is called to inform the component that an observed property has in fact changed.

 The decision to use a shallow comparison rather than a deep (recursive) one was made for reasons of efficiency.
 As long as the values of the properties are treated as though they were [immutable](https://spapas.github.io/2018/04/05/easy-immutable-objects/) and that their values get replaced rather that modified then we can use this lightweight and computationally inexpensive approach to observing changes.

-To see observed properties in action, let’s create a new component called my-clock.
+To see observed properties in action, let’s create a new component called `my-clock`.

     class MyClock extends HTMLElement {